Arc Flash and Shock Mitigation for Industrial Personnel - Electrical Safety per CSA Z462/OSHA 1910

 What this course does not cover is the practical component of this standard required for Electrical Workers involving field demonstration of LV/MV Safe Work practices.
 What this course also does not cover is any build of Electrical systems or Electrical Work Standards /Practices.
 They are part of Canadian Electrical Code.

-- History, evolution & chronology of the standard CSA Z462
+- History, evolution and chronology of the standard CSA Z462

-- Arc Flash & shock theory & boundaries
+- Arc Flash and shock theory and boundaries

 - Boundary distance calculation, tables, interpreting Arc Flash labels